mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/cli/dkp/create/cluster/preprovisioned/index.md

       --control-plane-replicas int              Number of control plane replicas (default 3) --dry-run                                 Only print the objects that would be created, without creating them.
-      --etcd-image-repository string            The image repository to use for pulling the etcd image --etcd-version string                     The version of etcd to use --extra-sans strings                      A comma separated list of additional Subject Alternative Names for the API Server signing cert (default [])
+      --etcd-image-repository string            The image repository to use for pulling the etcd image --etcd-version string                     The version of etcd to use.
+Overriding kubeadm's default value as etcd v3.5.x is not recommended for production use.
+This default value will removed in a future release once etcd is fixed. (default "3.4.13-0")
+      --extra-sans strings                      A comma separated list of additional Subject Alternative Names for the API Server signing cert (default [])
   -h, --help                                    help for preprovisioned
       --http-proxy string                       HTTP proxy for CAPI controllers